dimitrachat/dimitrachat/README.md

   [
     "Master in Data Science",
     "Bachelor in Economic Science",
-    "Learning to be Developer and Designer",
+    "Learning to be Developer and Designer for fun",
   ]
 company: Aegean Airlines